Thomcray/alx-low_level_programming/0x02-functions_nested_loops/README.md

   9. Function that prints 9 times table, starting with 0
   10. Function that adds two integers and returns the result
   11. Prints all natural numbers from n to 98, followed by a new line
   12. Prints n times table, starting with 0
+  13. Program that computes the sum of all the multiples of 3 or 5 below 1024(excluded)